lheywang/VolumeMixer/code/device/doc/commands.md

 }
 ```

-The device respond with the same header, and data as OK to acknowledge the data, or not.
+The device respond with the same header, and data as OOK to acknowledge the data, or not (NOK).

 ### SLPOS